Professional Licensure Disclosure

 The National Association of Certified Professional Midwives (NACPM) is the membership organization specifically representing Certified Professional Midwives (CPM) in the United States.
 NACPM has prepared a series of briefing papers and recommendations, Midwifery Landscape and Future Directions for CPMs, “designed to answer questions and engage midwives in further conversations about the future of the profession.”

-As of October 2017, Certified Professional Midwives have a path to licensure in 31 states and with each new legislative session, new states are providing licensing options.
+As of 2021, 36 states regulate CPMs, most through licensure; New York authorizes CPM practice by statute.
+With each new legislative session, new states are providing licensing options.
 As noted in the briefing paper Licensure and Regulation, NACPM is “committed to securing licensure for Certified Professional Midwives in all 50 states and U.S. territories based on the standards set by the profession for certification, education, scope of practice, and standard of care.”